cavo789/blog/blog/2024/01/23/cpanel-spam/index.md

 tags: [cpanel, spamassassin]
 enableComments: true
 ---
-# Exterminate them all, fight spam directly at your host company

 ![Exterminate them all, fight spam directly at your host company](/img/spam_header.jpg)

 If your web host company offers you a cpanel access, you will find there access to a tool called *SpamAssassin*.